 3) Drains and pipes

 Check for blockages everywhere.
 These spots are also popular mosquito breeding grounds.
 Seal off any possible leakages you spot.
+Fabseal can be used to repair small leakages in a variety of materials.
 Checking these throughout the season at regular intervals.
 Wild plants that grow around pipes deepen roots in the monsoon, disturbing the flow inside the pipe.
 So, pick off such plants by the root.

 4) Doors and windows

 Add a rubber lining to avoid seepage of water through gaps in the door frame.
 This will also avoid it from swelling up.
 This step needs to be taken before the atmosphere becomes very humid.
 For metal-framed windows and doors, a fresh coat of paint will keep away the rust.
-The wide range of metal finishes by Asian Paints can be located on this link
+The wide range of metal finishes by Asian Paints can be located here.

 Things to protect and how